kingsley-123/dagster-kafka-integration/README.md

 - **Dagster Community**: For the initial feature request and continued feedback
 - **Contributors**: Thanks to all who provided feedback, testing, and code contributions
 - **Enterprise Users**: Built in response to real production deployment needs
+- **Security Community**: Special thanks for security testing and validation
 - **Slack Community**: Special thanks for validation and feature suggestions

 ---

 ## The Complete Enterprise Solution

-**The first and most comprehensive Kafka integration for Dagster** - supporting all three major serialization formats (JSON, Avro, Protobuf) with enterprise-grade production features.
+**The first and most comprehensive Kafka integration for Dagster** - supporting all three major serialization formats (JSON, Avro, Protobuf) with enterprise-grade production features and complete security.

-*Version 0.7.0 - Built by Kingsley Okonkwo*
+*Version 0.8.0 - Enhanced Security Release - Built by Kingsley Okonkwo*

 *Solving real data engineering problems with comprehensive open source solutions.*